LorenzDuremdes/Second-Brain/romance (love).md

 # [[sociology]]
 ## [[microsociology]]
+1. Athena Walker on "seeing love as an action rather than just a [[feeling]]"
+	1. I think of love as action.
+I think ascribing it to [[feeling]] alone is laziness.
+You can feel wonderfully for a person and treat them terribly.
+I see nothing about the [[feeling]] that is love that provides for good relationships.
+That part—real love—comes from action.^[https://qr.ae/pGVZvo]

 ### unstable
 1. Repeatedly choosing unsuitable partners may not be a sign of one’s misfortune.
 We’re more likely to be making the same mistakes on purpose — because, **secretly, we believe we’re *unworthy* of love**.^[https://www.youtube.com/watch?v=OfsTJnpRxeg]